 Her eureka moment came one day in January 2015.

-During a bus journey to Shillong she struck up conversation with a co-passenger from Assam who told her about mushroom farming, its relative ease of cultivation and higher returns.
-When he spoke of his mind-boggling profits in two years, her entrepreneurial spirit went on an overdrive!
-Thus, learning basics of mushroom farming from him, she started with the four packets of spawns that he bought for her, costing a few hundred rupees.
+During a bus journey to Shillong, she struck up a conversation with a co-passenger from Assam who told her about mushroom cultivation in Meghalaya, its relative ease of growing them and their higher returns.
+When he spoke of the mind-boggling profits he made in two years, her entrepreneurial spirit went on an overdrive!
+Thus, learning the basics of mushroom farming from him, she started with the four packets of spawns that he bought for her, costing a few hundred rupees.

 She hungrily absorbed everything they taught and her proficiency enhanced admirably.
 She now imparts training to interested persons, helping them set up their own mushroom cultivating units.

 Jacinta says “mushroom cultivation isn’t that complicated - good spawn, hygienically clean medium (straw), a plastic bag and a cool, dark and moist room are basic requirements.
 What it needs is hard work and diligence”

 Within 25-30 days the first batch of mushrooms (depending on the species) is ready for harvest.
 Temperature and wind control are important to prevent dehydration.
 Hence water needs to be sprinkled periodically once the spores flush.
-Temperature of about 20-25°C, humidity 85% with adequate ventilation is ideal.
+The temperature of about 20-25°C, humidity 85% with adequate ventilation is ideal.

 Do not gather from the wild unless you are highly skilled in identifying the edible kind.
 And, more importantly, know which ones to avoid.
 Mushrooms easily absorb poisons many wild creatures, like, snakes and scorpions, leave on their trails.
 It’s safest to buy from certified sources, or grow your own.”